superfan6000/titan-os-tv-debug-api-possibly-/README.md

 # 🎮 Konami Code Easter Egg — Unlocking Developer Menus

-In addition to the debug interface, I discovered that inputting the Konami Code on the TV remote (Up, Up, Down, Down, Left, Right, Left, Right, OK, OK) unlocks a hidden menu related to “Freely”, a new free-to-air streaming service currently in development.
+In addition to the debug interface, I discovered that inputting the Konami Code on the TV remote (Up, Up, Down, Down, Left, Right, Left, Right, OK, OK) unlocks a hidden payload being received related to “Freely”, a new free-to-air streaming service currently in development but no info of on Titan OS.

 This indicates that Titan OS firmware contains developer/test modes, allowing developers to access pre-release features directly on production devices using hidden shortcuts.
 🔍 Summary of Findings